jbrdshw/tcc_database_manager/README.md

 Technical
 ---------

-Apple in fact has multiple TCC.db database files in any given installation (though none of them exist until the appropriate service is requested access to).
+Apple in fact has multiple TCC.db database files in any given installation of OS X 10.8 or newer (though none of them exist until the appropriate service is requested access to).
 There is one for each user, in their `~/Library/Application Support/com.apple.TCC` folder, and there is one root database, located in `/Library/Application Support/com.apple.TCC`.
 The local databases (those in each user's directory) are responsible for Contacts access and iCloud access.
-The settings for these applications are granted on a per-user basis this way.
+The settings for these applications are granted on a per-user, per-application basis this way.
 However, Accessibility permissions are stored (and must be stored) in the `/Library/...` database.
 I assume this is due to the nature of those types of applications that request Accessibility access (they are granted some freedoms to the machine that could potentially be undesirable, so administrative access is required to add them).

 This script will add Accessibility requests to the `/Library/...` database (assuming it is run with root permissions).
 The other requests will be added to the TCC database file located at `/System/Library/User Template/English.lproj/Library/Application Support/com.apple.TCC/TCC.db`.
 This is Apple's default template directory, from which all other user directories are created.